 Thursday, February 12: The Business of Sex Trafficking

 Jennifer Dugan, PhD, Professor of Global Studies, Randolph College

 Human trafficking represents a multibillion in international trade per annum, and sex trafficking in particular is a pervasive transnational criminal industry.
 While most countries including the United States have adopted various treaties and laws to prevent sex trafficking, the industry continues to thrive.
 To truly combat the issue, countries and their non-governmental partners must disrupt the business model and address the root causes that enable traffickers to exploit millions of victims.

 Thursday, February 19: A Bear Hug: Russia and its Tough Neighborhood

-Marek Payerhin, PhD, Professor of International Relations, Lynchburg College
+Marek Payerhin, PhD, Professor of International Relations, University of Lynchburg

 As calls for closer ties with the EU failed to be met, Ukrainians took to the streets in November 2013.
 While the movement later known as the Euromaidan, or “Euro Square,” pulled western Ukraine closer to its European neighbors, another powerful force threatened to tear away the country’s eastern half: Russia.
 Putin’s decisive pushback against European expansionism has the West wondering: If Putin’s Russia isn’t afraid to take an aggressive stance against Europeanization in Ukraine, what does that mean for the rest of Russia’s neighbors?